nickbabcock/collectd-rust-plugin/README.md

 # A Collectd Plugin Written in Rust

 Collectd gathers system and application metrics and stores the values in any manner.
-Since Collectd provides a plugin API, this repo demonstrates how to create a Collectd plugin written in Rust that uses [bindgen](https://github.com/rust-lang-nursery/rust-bindgen) to generate the ffi functions.
-If you want to write a collectd plugin start with this repo as it defines common functions and provides an ergonomic Rust structure on top of `value_list_t`.
+Since Collectd provides a plugin API, this `collectd_plugin` overlays a ergonomic, yet extremely low cost abstractions to interface with Collectd.

 Rust 1.20 or later is needed to build.